 In my college and post-college days when I moved every year or so, I thought it'd be nice to have furniture that was very easy to disassemble, move or ship, and reassemble.
 It could also be modular to fit different spaces, with upholstery that removes easily for washing or replacing to change the look.
 Now, furniture-rental services are gaining popularity to fill the need, but I still like this concept.
 (But I have no idea what that shape is on the upper right.)

 In Iowa City, we had to sort our curbside recycling, so I designed and built a simple station on our garage wall that made it all tidy and easy.
-And kudos to me for listing the Goals and Task List on the sketch. 😁
+And kudos to my former self for listing the Goals and Task List on the sketch. 😁

 A half-baked idea to make heels less painful.
 I have no idea how women wear them all day.